DominikN/docs_new/docs/tutorials/ros-tutorials/7-path-planning.md

-To test above configuration you will need to run `move_base` node with nodes from SLAM configuration, you will not need only `teleop_twist_keyboard` as commands now will be isuued by trajectory planner.
+To test above configuration you will need to run `move_base` node with nodes from SLAM configuration, you will not need only `teleop_twist_keyboard` as commands now will be issued by trajectory planner.

 To sum up, you will need to run following nodes:

 - `CORE2` bridge node -
-  `/opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2`

-- `drive_controller_node` - `tf` publisher for transformation of robot
-  relative to starting point
+  `roslaunch rosbot_ekf all.launch` - publishes tf, connect to CORE2 and run extended Kalman filter for odometry.

 - `rplidarNode` - driver for rpLidar laser scanner

-Or instead ot these three, `Gazebo`:
+Or instead of these, `Gazebo`:

 - `roslaunch rosbot_gazebo maze_world.launch`